 He had just played one of the most intricate pieces ever written on a violin worth 3.5 million dollars.

-Two days before his playing in the subway, Joshua Bell sold out at a theater in Boston where the seats averaged $100.
+Two days before playing at the subway, Joshua Bell sold out a theater in Boston, where the seats averaged $100.

 This is a real story.

-The Washington Post organized Joshua Bell’s play incognito in the metro station as part of a social experiment about people’s perceptions, tastes, and priorities.
+The Washington Post organized Joshua Bell’s performance in an incognito capacity at a metro station as part of a social experiment on people’s perceptions, tastes, and priorities.

 In a commonplace environment at an inappropriate hour, the outlines were: Do we perceive beauty?
 Do we stop to appreciate it?
 Do we recognize talent in an unexpected context?